 Current cash back sign-up bonuses include:

-- Chase Freedom and Chase Freedom Unlimited (no annual fee) both offer a $150 sign-up bonus after you spend $500 in the first three months.
+- Chase Freedom and Capital One Quicksilver (no annual fee) both offer a $150 sign-up bonus after you spend $500 in the first three months.

-- Capital One Quicksilver and Wells Fargo Cash Wise Visa (no annual fee) both offer a $200 sign-up bonus after you spend $1,000 in the first three months.
+- Wells Fargo Cash Wise Visa (no annual fee) offers a $200 sign-up bonus after you spend $1,000 in the first three months.

 As you can see, cash back cards can be valuable travel companions whether it’s for driving across the country or flying across the Atlantic – and save you a good amount of money on your next trip.